dantehsema/getgoing/README.md

 # getgoing
-An app to let users
+An app to helps users plan awesome trips